jabalazs/jabalazs.github.io/_posts/2018-07-30-workspace_part_1_tmux.md

 ### Prefix key and Windows {#prefix_and_windows}

-Let's now create another window, but first let me first explain what the `prefix` key is.
+Let's now create another window, but first let me explain what the `prefix` key is.
 In order to execute commands in tmux, you first need to press the prefix key, which by default is `C-b` (Ctrl+b).
 When you press this combination you're telling tmux that you want to execute one of its commands,